sanjana-vivek/E-Map/README.md

 ## Deployed on Vercel

-Click on the latest release to view the site under production.
+Click on the latest deployment to view the site under production.
 (Under active development)